Satyam8589/EtherealMind/README.md

-# EtherealMind - Social Platform for Mindfulness
+# EtherealMind - Social Platform for Mindfulness and thought finds

 EtherealMind is a learning platform where users can explore, save, and interact with educational content across various fields.